|Intelligence and Learning|

 There is no knowledge that allows anyone to assess brain processing ability and no basis to compare living brains with digital computers.
 One of the aspects of “futuristic speculations” that amazes me is the lack of knowledge about present circumstances.
 Another aspect that concerns me the most is the ignorance of life processes.
 I doubt that any machine will soon display free-living competence.
 Ant brains are amazing but digital robots are disappointing.
 Robots often replace humans in assembly lines and robot-like devices are added to automobiles, airplane and ships to supplement human control.
 But robots cannot leave their workplaces, find their way home, make dinner and have meaningful conversations with other robots or humans.
 The challenge for future computer designers is to make robots that do as well as an insect in a free-living competition.
 This task will require a new computing technology, lots of money and the rest of this century to achieve.
 Unless, of course, some genius discovers and copies brain circuitry that underlies insect competence.
 I do not believe that digital computers even of great speed and complexity will attain consciousness, nor do I believe that robots controlled by digital computers will ever come close to achieving the self-organizing, free-living intelligence of a human.

-I have been reading essays on machine intelligence from the Silicon Valley pundits and successful entrepreneurs such as Elon Musk.
+I have been reading essays on machine intelligence from the Silicon Valley pundits and successful entrepreneurs.
 These are people who live in a virtual reality of their own making and invent terms and phrases such as “superhuman machine intelligence.”
-They tend to familiar with digital computer programming and have unrealistic fantasies about the future.
+They tend to work with digital computer programming and have unrealistic fantasies about the future.
 They refer to neural algorithms in the brain that can be replicated electronically.
 Neural networks are favored candidates for learning machines because they can self-modify within a strict set of limitations.
 A neural network is just a bunch of silicon chips until it is trained by a human programmer.
 Once trained, it can receive data and produce output without further intervention.
 A neural net may produce something of value or output gibberish.
 A human monitor must observe and regulate the out coming data, deciding on its value.
 The advantage of neural networks for unrealistic speculators is that they cannot see what is going on inside the machine and hope that something worthwhile is happening.
 Paranoid speculators believe that evil output may become the result of an unregulated machine.
 The idea of deep thinking computers build around silicon neural nets is just another scam.

 I am concerned about human treachery but have no concern about machines independently developing destructive intentions that could rival or match their human makers.
 Evil is a human invention.
 Humans already make world-destroying machines.
 This is not a future scenario.
 Once launched, a world-destroying machine such as an intercontinental ballistic missile carrying hydrogen bombs is self-sufficient.
 The ICBM is a dumb robot that after launch can find its way to its target without further assistance from human programmers.
 A bevy of dumb ICBM robots with hydrogen bomb warheads can destroy human civilization.
 The combination of bad and dumb humans and dumb robots is to be feared.
 This is history and no one has to wait for future malevolent robots to be constructed.